convo-lang/convo-lang/docs/learn-convo-lang.md

 ```

+## Inline Prompts
+Inline prompts allow to execute convo-lang prompts directly in a function.
+The prompt can also
+optionally extend the current conversation that called the function.

+**More documentation coming soon**

+## Message Triggers
+Message triggers allow you to execution function when messages are appended to a conversation and
+can optionally replace or added to message content.

+**More documentation coming soon**

 ## Tags
 Tags are used in many ways in Convo-Lang and serve as a way to add metadata to messages and
 code statements.
 Tags on the line just before the message or code statement they are tagging.
 Tags